rcwbr/dockerfile_partials/README.md

 #### devcontainer Codespaces usage

 For use with Codespaces, the `DOCKERFILE_PARTIALS_DEVCONTAINER_INITIALIZE` token (see [devcontainer basic usage](#devcontainer-basic-usage)) must be stored as a Codespaces secret (see [instructions](https://github.com/rcwbr/devcontainer-cache-build/tree/main?tab=readme-ov-file#initialize-script-github-container-registry-setup)), as must values for `USER`, and `UID` (see [useradd Codespaces usage](#useradd-codespaces-usage)).

+### CI/CD

+This repo uses the [release-it-gh-workflow](https://github.com/rcwbr/release-it-gh-workflow), with the conventional-changelog image defined at any given ref, as its automation.

+### Settings

+The GitHub repo settings for this repo are defined as code using the [Probot settings GitHub App](https://probot.github.io/apps/settings/).
+Settings values are defined in the `.github/settings.yml` file.
+Enabling automation of settings via this file requires installing the app.

+The settings applied are as recommended in the [release-it-gh-workflow usage](https://github.com/rcwbr/release-it-gh-workflow/blob/4dea4eaf328b60f92dab1b5bd2a63daefa85404b/README.md?plain=1#L58), including tag and branch protections, GitHub App and environment authentication, and required checks.